3 ways of shooting in football

 In the top corners of the goal hang a shirt, a jumper or whatever to use as targets.
-In the goal line put one cone at about 2 meters of each goal post.
+In the goal line put one cone at about 2 meters from each goal post.
 You won’t be aiming for the cones, you will be aiming between the post and the cone on both sides.
 If you have pop-up goals, use them instead of cones.
 These four targets are the hardest places for the keeper to reach.
-If you don’t have cones or accessories to complete the setup (which you can buy in our shop), just simply use the goal frame as a reference.
+If you don’t have cones or accessories to complete the setup, just simply use the goal frame as a reference.

 Start shooting 15 to 20 times to the bottom corners.
 Aim for accuracy over anything else.
 Use the inside surface of your foot, like when you pass the ball to a teammate.
 Point your standing foot towards where you want the ball to go and just guide it into the corner.
 Because it is very hard for goalkeepers to reach the bottom corners, most professional players use this technique.
 They don’t need to blast the ball, they just go for accuracy.